katmore/napkin-notes/topics/science/scientific-rigor.md

 ### 12. A scientific-reasoning model could therefore be useful as a specialized critic

-The possibility of a specialized model whose task isn't primarily answering scientific questions but examining reasoning:
+The possibility of a specialized model whose task is not primarily answering scientific questions but examining reasoning:

 - Is the proposed experiment capable of testing the hypothesis?
 - Was the hypothesis specified independently of the evidence?